 Nearly 90 percent of EKU graduates are Kentucky residents, and 75 percent of the University's degree holders are employed in Kentucky after graduation, giving EKU the title of "Kentucky's University."
-In Fall 2019, the University welcomed nearly 15,000 students, with a growing number attracted to EKU Online programs, often ranked among the nation's most affordable.
+In Fall 2020, the University welcomed over 14,400 students, with a growing number attracted to EKU Online programs, often ranked among the nation's most affordable.
 The University's four-year graduation rate has more than doubled in the last eight years, and recent freshman classes are the best-prepared academically in the institution's history.

-The University has consistently ranked in the top tier of Regional Universities in the South as published by U.S. News & World Report for the past nine years.
-In addition, Forbes Magazine has rated Eastern among "America's Best Colleges" for 11 consecutive years.
-EKU is home to almost 1,200 military-affiliated students and their dependents and has been ranked no lower than 17th nationally seven of the past eight years in the annual "Best for Vets" survey by Military Times EDGE magazine.
+The University has consistently ranked in the top tier of Regional Universities in the South as published by U.S. News & World Report for the past ten years.
+In addition, Forbes Magazine rated Eastern among "America's Best Colleges" for 11 consecutive years.
+EKU is home to almost 1,200 military-affiliated students and their dependents and has been ranked no lower than 17th nationally eight of the past nine years in the annual "Best for Vets" survey by Military Times EDGE magazine.

 EKU has also received the Minority Access Diversity Institution Award for seven consecutive years and was the only regional university in Kentucky to receive the 2017 Higher Education Excellence in Diversity (HEED) Award from Insight into Diversity magazine.
-The University also earned national distinction among the "Great Colleges to Work For" five of the last 10 years, according to the annual report on the academic workplace by the Chronicle of Higher Education.
+The University also earned national distinction among the "Great Colleges to Work For" five of the last 11 years, according to the annual report on the academic workplace by the Chronicle of Higher Education.

-The University has generated record amounts of private support in recent years and is well ahead of pace as it enters the public phase of its current comprehensive campaign.
+The University has generated record amounts of private support in recent years and is well ahead of pace as the Make No Little Plans campaign winds down.
 EKU has been recognized for five consecutive years for Contributions to the Public Good from Washington Monthly magazine and was ranked second by the magazine among public universities in Kentucky in its 2017 "Best Bang for the Buck" survey.

-The audited financial statements for the fiscal year 2020 for Eastern Kentucky University, and the statements for the Eastern Kentucky University Foundation, Inc. (the "Foundation"), an affiliated organization and component unit of the University, are included in this report.
-This section, Management's Discussion and Analysis ("MD&A"), is intended to provide an overview of the University's financial position at June 30, 2020, with selected comparative information for the years ended June 30, 2019 and 2018.
+The audited financial statements for the fiscal year 2021 for Eastern Kentucky University, and the statements for the Eastern Kentucky University Foundation, Inc. (the "Foundation"), an affiliated organization and component unit of the University, are included in this report.
+This section, Management's Discussion and Analysis ("MD&A"), is intended to provide an overview of the University's financial position at June 30, 2021, with selected comparative information for the years ended June 30, 2020 and 2019.
 The MD&A should be read in conjunction with the accompanying financial statements and notes.